ipref/coredns-plugin-ipref/README.md

     * This option only has an effect if an AA record has a gateway hostname with both an A and an AAAA record.

+The mapper socket for communication with the gateway can be configured with the option `mapper`, which is set to `/var/run/ipref-mapper.sock` by default.

 This plugin can only be used once per Server Block.

 This code includes technology covered by patent US 10,749,840 B2.